Updated February 2026

 Waste heat recovery can significantly reduce the carbon footprint of both data centers and nearby facilities by minimizing energy consumption from traditional heating methods.
 For example, in Marietta, OH, an innovative pilot program will use the waste heat from a data center to heat a nearby greenhouse.

 Overall, waste heat recovery can significantly reduce the carbon footprint of both data centers and nearby facilities by minimizing energy consumption from traditional heating methods.
-Forthcoming research from ReImagine Appalachia will go into more detail about the potential for waste heat to be used for heating buildings, community facilities, and agricultural operations and other strategies, as well as the policy frameworks needed to increase the adoption of waste heat capturing for economic and community benefits.
+In February 2026, ReImagine Appalachia released a report titled Catching Heat: The Opportunities and Challenges of Using Waste Heat from Appalachian AI Data Centers that details the potential for waste heat to be used for heating buildings, community facilities, and agricultural operations and other strategies, as well as the policy frameworks needed to increase the adoption of waste heat capturing for economic and community benefits.

 Policy in our nation has been slow to catch up to the data center boom, however, advocates are working to create guidance to help our communities get up to speed.